-In situations where a pupil is not at risk of suffering harm but is instead in need of additional support from one or more agencies (referred to as a 'child in need'), the DSL will still liaise with the local authority in accordance with inter agency procedures and, depending on their advice, will complete an assessment form or engage with any other approach offered by the local authority (e.g. 'Team around the Child') to ensure assessment/referral of the pupil and/or his parents for appropriate social care services.
+In situations where a child is not at risk of suffering harm but is instead in need of additional support from one or more agencies (referred to as a 'child in need'), the DSL will still liaise with the appropriate agencies in order to ensure assessment/referral of the child and/or his parents for appropriate support.

-If there is room for doubt as to whether a referral should be made, the DSL will consult with the local authority on a no names basis without identifying the family.
-However, as soon as sufficient concern exists that a child may be at risk of harm, a referral will be made without delay.
+If there is room for doubt as to whether a referral should be made, the DSL will consult with the safeguarding team to discuss.
+As soon as sufficient concern exists that a child may be at risk of harm, a referral will be made without delay.